Krachkovskii/RevitTranslator/README.md

     ![image](https://github.com/Krachkovskii/RevitTranslator/assets/117347760/910ef370-b7b9-4b71-a11e-69cd0c200b6a)

-Settings configurations are saved in this path: `%appdata%\Autodesk\Revit\Addins\(Revit Version)\RevitTranslatorAddin\Settings\settings.json`.
+Settings configurations are saved in this path: `%appdata%\Autodesk\Revit\Addins\(RevitVersion)\RevitTranslatorAddin\Settings\settings.json`.
 You can copy this file to another computer or Revit version instead of manually filling translation setup.

 # How to use
 The app has three modes of translation: current selection, categories and whole model.